ozzie-lam/rebyte-docs/fundamentals/copilot.md

 Your chat session will be saved and available for access anytime on the left navigation bar.
 You can create a new conversation by clicking the + New Conversation button.

 Notice that context-aware conversation is only available if the Callable developer incorporates history in the Callable.
-All Callables created by Cortex Community will have history enabled.&#x20;
+All Callables created by ReByte Community will have history enabled.&#x20;

 ### Text Generation UI